The real cost of network downtime

 I = percentage impact (A high percentage would mean you can’t complete any transactions, will lose clients, and have a PR nightmare)

 Finally, to calculate the expected annual cost, multiply this number by the number of expected annual hours of outage.

 Now if your business cannot afford any downtime, there are business continuity solutions that can keep your downtime to minutes, even in a disaster event.
-For example, with our higher end line, you can boot-up a critical server that just crashed online in minutes and get back to business.
+For example, with our higher-end line, you can boot-up a critical server that just crashed online in minutes and gets back to business.
 From there, you have 30 days to procure a new server (seriously, it can act as your server for 30 days).
-Obviously, this line costs more, but if your business starts to quickly hemorrhage money during a downtime event, it is a wise investment.
-If you were to get our higher end Siris business continuity solution, it ranges from $258/month to $2,898/month and does not include hardware.
-The price of the device ranges from $1,575-$23,099.
+Obviously, this line costs more, but if your business starts to quickly haemorrhage money during a downtime event, it is a wise investment.